|

 had, but I would pick it up tomorrow.
 No sense in carrying everything

-The next thing I saw, I immediately recognized as Winston
+about half way when the next hiker I saw, I immediately recognized

 Lumsdon "The Great Appalachian Trail Athelete, the southbound